pianistprogrammer/multimodal-server/README.md

 # Python WebSocket Server with Google Gemini API Integration

 This project implements a Python WebSocket server that integrates with Google's Gemini API.
-It allows clients to send requests and receive responses processed by the Gemini model.
+It allows clients to send requests and receive responses processed by the Gemini model or Ollama vision model.

 ## Features